Maintaining Your Water Heater

 Test the pressure relief valve.
 Corrosive materials can build up inside your water heater and make it ineffective at its job.
 When that happens, it’ll often corrode its pressure relief valve, too.
 The valve lets off pressure when it gets too high inside the heater.
 It’s often located at the top of the heater with a downspout aimed down at a drain.
 Push the lever to release water, being careful to avoid the hot water being released.
 If water doesn’t come out, call a professional to replace it as soon as possible.

 Check for leaks.
 Look on the floor near your water heater for any dripping or standing water, plus any water near connected valves or pipes.
 A leak could mean a higher water bill and a less-than-efficient water heater, so consult a professional as soon as possible if you find one.
+Check out how a water leak sensor can help prevent costly water damage.

 Flush the tank once per year.
 Emptying your tank and filling it with fresh water is a great way to figure out how the inner-workings of your water heater are faring.
 First, turn your water heater off.
 Turn the water heater’s temperature control to off, too.
 Locate its cold-water supply and turn it off, as well.
 Then, open a hot water faucet in a tub or sink nearby to reduce the pressure in your pipes.
 Attach a hose to the water heater’s drain valve, put the other end of a hose in a deep bucket, and let the water loose.
 Be careful to use a bucket that can withstand very hot water.
 Look for any sediment in the water that might indicate the need for inspection or repairs, then dispose of the water once it’s cooled.